KanoComputing/web-common/lifecycle/README.md

  - dispose(): Calls dispose on all the disposable instances managed Disposable
- - None: An empty dispoable item. calling dispose will call a noop
+ - None: An empty dispoable item. calling dispose will call a noop dispose(...disposables): Calls dispose on all given disposable or array of disposable combinedDisposable(Disposable[]): Creates a single disposable from a set toDisposable(Function): Returns a disposable for a given function